Duong-NguyenTrinhTrung/DemoRemoteRepo/README.md

 This is a repo intentionally created with many branches for demostration purpose !!!

-This is from Khanh branch, which is branched out from main branch
+This is from Code branch, which is branched out from Khanh branch